New multiprobe analysis of modified gravity and evolving dark energy: Conclusion

 There are several ways in which our work can be improved and extended.
-First, our analysis considers a linear galaxy bias expansion in the DESIcross likelihood, restricting our analysis of $C_\ell^{gg}$, $C_\ell^{\kappa g}$ and $C_\ell^{Tg}$ to linear scales.
-Incorporating a consistent EFTofLSS modelling for the galaxy overdensity field, as in Ref.~\cite{DAmico:2025zui}, or a hybrid-EFT approach, as in Ref.~\cite{Maus:2025rvz}, would allow the inclusion of smaller scales and further enhance the constraining power of the DESIcross likelihood.
+First, our analysis considers a linear galaxy bias expansion in the DESI$C_\ell$ likelihood, restricting our analysis of $C_\ell^{gg}$, $C_\ell^{\kappa g}$ and $C_\ell^{Tg}$ to linear scales.
+Incorporating a consistent EFTofLSS modeling for the galaxy overdensity field, as in Ref.~\cite{DAmico:2025zui}, or a hybrid-EFT approach, as in Ref.~\cite{Maus:2025rvz}, would allow the inclusion of smaller scales and further enhance the constraining power of the DESI$C_\ell$ likelihood.
 Second, developing a self-consistent covariance model between $C_\ell^{\kappa \kappa}$ and $C_\ell^{\kappa g}$ would allow us to include the low-$\ell$ CMB lensing data in the combined analysis and would help to further break parameter degeneracies.
-Finally, our analysis can be reproduced for future high-precision galaxy maps, coming from DESI~\cite{DESI:2024jxi}, \textit{Euclid}~\cite{Euclid:2024yrr} or LSST~\cite{LSST:2008ijt}, to improve the signal-to-noise ratio of the EFTBOSS and DESIcross likelihoods, and to enhance the measurement of the ISW signal, which is currently limited by observational noise.
+Finally, our analysis can be reproduced for future high-precision galaxy maps, coming from DESI~\cite{DESI:2024jxi}, \textit{Euclid}~\cite{Euclid:2024yrr}, or LSST~\cite{LSST:2008ijt}, to improve the signal-to-noise ratio of the EFTBOSS and DESI$C_\ell$ likelihoods, and to enhance the measurement of the ISW signal, which is currently limited by observational noise.

-Around the completion of this work, we note that Ref.~\cite{Reeves:2025xau} performed a similar $5\times2$pt analysis.
+\textit{Note added}.
+Recently, Ref.~\cite{Reeves:2025xau} performed a similar $5\times2$pt analysis.
 Their study focuses on early and late dark energy models, without considering the EFTofDE framework.
 Our results are consistent with, and independent of, theirs.